-It depicts 4 sequential user segments that correlate with stages in the user journey from awareness to evangelism—evaluator, beginner, regular, and champion—and the key actions that users need to take to graduate to the next stage—activate, adopt, adore, and advocate.
+It depicts 5 user segments that correlate with stages in the user journey from awareness to evangelism—Stranger, Explorer, Beginner, Regular, and Champion—and the key actions that users need to take to graduate to the next phase—Evaluate, Activate, Adopt, Expand, and Advocate.

-The goal is to focus company- and team-level strategies on optimizing the user experience to move users from one stage to the next.
-As the rate of users completing each action increases, the flywheel will spin faster, increasing the rate that users move from one segment to the next.
-This creates a positive feedback loop—as more users become advocates, they drive more acquisition, and growth increases exponentially.
+The goal is to focus company and team-level strategies on optimizing the user experience to move users from one stage to the next.
+As the rate that users complete each action increases, the flywheel spins faster—increasing the rate that users move from one segment to the next.
+This creates a positive feedback loop.
+As more users become Advocates, they drive more acquisition—and growth increases exponentially.